 If you choose not to deadhead or collect the seeds of the plant, the plant will self seed.
 This means that it will return in the same position next year, and possibly start to spread through your garden.

 Calendula flowers is a reliable companion plant.
 Plant calendula in your vegetable garden as a trap plant.
 This means that it will draw pests such as whiteflies and aphids away from your vegetable crops, protecting them from damage.

-Additionally pot marigolds attract pollinators and beneficial garden visitors such as ladybirds, hoverflies, and lacewing.
+Additionally the plants attract pollinators and beneficial garden visitors such as ladybirds, hoverflies, and lacewing.
 These insects eat more harmful garden visitors such as aphids.
 You can plant calendula as part of a butterfly garden.

 A firm favourite of many different insects.
-As well as ladybirds, lacewings and hoverflies pot marigolds will attract scores of pollinators and butterflies to your garden.
+As well as ladybirds, lacewings and hoverflies they will attract scores of pollinators and butterflies to your garden.

 Calendula can also help to improve the soil.
 In Spain and Columbia it has been grown as a cover crop, suppressing root-knot nematodes.